steelWinds/vibes/README.md

 # WARNING!
 ALERT!
 STOP!

-***Project was made with SvelteKit beta-version, so it may including some bugs and errors, sorry!***
+***Project was made with SvelteKit beta-version, so now it may including some bugs and errors, sorry!***

 # Vibes